deepesh259nitk/MovieList/MovieList/readMe.md

 ### Installing

 Clone the repo and
-Double click on the ProductList.xcworkspace and open with Xcode 9.0.1 only using Swift 4.0 Install SwiftLint using brew or comment the script for siwftlint in the build scripts
+Double click on the MovieList.xcworkspace and open with Xcode 9.0.1 only using Swift 4.0 Install SwiftLint using brew or comment the script for siwftlint in the build scripts

 ## Running the tests

 Use standard Apple Xcode XC test framework to run the test Use Command + U to run the rest
-The unit test are writing inside ProductListTests.swift
+The unit test are writing inside MovieListTests.swift

 ### Libraries

-SDWebImage is used for caching product images
+SDWebImage is used for caching movie images

 ### Unit Test Details